gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 # Data Sampling

 With a high level handle on the data we're working with, let's move on to answering the questions.
-The process is reasonably simple: we simulate placing a dollar bet on a horse, and either collect our return (the starting price odds) in the event that in won, or lose the dollar in the event that it lost.
-But we want to do this a number of times on different races so we can gauge the variance of our returns.

-The process we will use is:
+The process used is as follows:

 - A sample of races across the time period is taken.
-    - I'll be using 0.5% of all races, which works out to be ~800 races, or about 1.5 races bet on per week.
+    - We will use 0.5% of all races, which works out to be ~800 races.
 - A dollar 'bet' is placed (based on the two criteria) on a horse in each race.
-- The return is determined.
+- The profit is determined, i.e. return - stake.
-- The cumulative return is calculated.
+- The cumulative return per race is calculated.
+- The accuracy across the races is calculated.

-- This process is repeated a number of times.
+This process is repeated a number of times across different samples, a la bootstrapping but without replacement.
+This allows us to determine not just the mean accuracy and profit per race, but also their distributions.

-This in effect allows us to live a number of 'lives' over the period, with each life varying in the races that were bet on.

-The first step is to nest the data for each race together, allowing us to easily sample on a per race basis, rather than on a per horse basis.
+We first nest the data for each race together, allowing us to sample on a per race basis, rather than on a per horse basis:

 ```r